With today’s digital age and portable pocket computers, we’re almost always online in some way. That is, until we’re not.

 With Kraino, you get a blast from the past with the incredibly detailed pixel art style that’s clearly inspired by classics like Mega Man and Castlevania.
 The eerie music is sure to delight as well.

 There are six castles with various environments to go through in Kraino, and each one is unique and hosts a variety of monsters.
 Even though you’re controlling a skeleton protagonist, there are many other castle baddies to hack-n-slash your way through, like slime blobs, bats, and ghosts.

 While six stages doesn’t sound like much, each one is lengthy with multiple checkpoints before you face off against a challenging boss battle.
 For those who are concerned about the touchscreen controls, worry not!
 These controls are fairly responsive, reachable, and rather accurate.

 There are ads in Kraino, but only if you want to get a Continue after losing your three lives.
 Otherwise, there are no ads and no in-app purchases.

 2. Super Stickman Golf 3

+In the mood for some physics-based golf puzzles?
+Then Super Stickman Golf 3 is a hole-in-one.
 Super Stickman Golf 3 is the third installment of the Super Stickman Golf series.
 Get ready to tee off in the most challenging courses yet!

 There are 20 brand-new courses in Super Stickman Golf 3.
 The goal is to complete each part of the course by getting the ball to the hole in as few pars as possible.
 It’s a test of both physics and skill.
 Plus, the controls are simple and make it possible for anyone to pick this game up and play right away.